 World literature surveys literature written by major authors of the Western and Eastern worlds.
-This course takes a comparative approach to analyzing representative works produced by writers of various nationalities.
-Reading, writing, and vocabulary are part of this college prep course.
-Students write and deliver grade-appropriate oral presentations.
+This course takes an analytical approach to literary works produced by writers of various cultures and nationalities.
+Consistent reading, formal and informal writing, discussion, vocabulary, and Greek words are part of this college prep course.
 NOTE: seniors may take Advanced Speech in lieu of a semester of World Literature.

-English 12 AP Literature and Composition (E10580)
+English 12 AP Literature and Composition (E10580) 2 semesters, 2 credits